OSU-NLP-Group/QA4RE/README.md

 ## Data and Launch
 Download data and subsets via [Google Drive](https://drive.google.com/file/d/1tAB7V4_bV76FiPGMsoOWWJnZPtpePtwe/view?usp=sharing)
 <!-- are prepared in `./data` dir -->
-Unzip directly in `./`.
-The project should organize like this:
+Unzip directly in `./` and then the root folder should organize like this:
 ```
 .
 ├───  data